daviddechaux/Kingmaker/readme.md

 - Make fog more manageable (add and transparency)
 - Adjust css to have all icon on the same size (more or less)
 - Add a class to hide every menu at the same time when clicking on the background (use ".menu" ?)
+- Use data instead of crappy class method like I did

 ## In progress :
 - Add a hint on fields (name and title)